ideaconsult/ambit-docker/README.md

 * Tomcat 10 is *not* supported and most likely will never be supported.
 We plan to transition to [Quarkus](https://quarkus.io/).

 # Troubleshooting
 * If you hit the Docker Hub pull limits, use [GitHub Container Registry](https://github.com/orgs/ideaconsult/packages).
-You'll need to edit the docker-compose files and prepend the `image` settings with `ghcr.io/`, e.g. `ideaconsult/ambit-db:latest` becomes `ghcr.io/ideaconsult/ambit-db:latest`.
+You'll need to edit the docker compose files and prepend the `image` settings with `ghcr.io/`, e.g. `ideaconsult/ambit-db:latest` becomes `ghcr.io/ideaconsult/ambit-db:latest`.
-* If `docker-compose up` refuses to start with errors like `Bind for 127.0.0.1:8080 failed: port is already allocated`, something is using the said ports on your system.
+* If `docker compose up` refuses to start with errors like `Bind for 127.0.0.1:8080 failed: port is already allocated`, something is using the said ports on your system.
 Try changing the port in `docker-compose.yml` to some different value.
 On Linux you can use something like `echo $(( ${RANDOM}/2 + 49152 ))` to get a suitable random high port.